Check in with Ulster County Community College's admissions department for more information on applying.

 Ulster County Community College has not reported data for waitlisted and admitted students.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
 Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.
-What does Ulster County Community College consider during the admissions process?
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the areas where you're strong.
+Curious about the factors that are considered by Ulster County Community College during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Make sure to check with Ulster County Community College for more information on admission factors.

 To apply to Ulster County Community College, all applicants must submit the following items.
-Double check with Ulster County Community College's admissions department to confirm all application materials and requirements.
+Check with Ulster County Community College's admissions department to confirm all application materials and requirements.

 Students admitted to Ulster County Community College have an average unweighted GPA of 3.6.